ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

 ## Typing

-The typing system for columns is the same than the one used when declaring fields in the agent customization step.
+The typing system for columns is the same as the one used when declaring fields in the agent customization step.

 You can read all about it in ["Under the hood > Data Model > Typing"](../../under-the-hood/data-model/typing.md).

 ## Validation

-When using primitive type fields, Forest Admin supports declaring a validation clause, which will be imported into the UI of the admin panel to validate records before creating / updating them.
+When using primitive type fields, Forest Admin supports declaring a validation clause, which will be imported into the UI of the admin panel to validate records before creating/updating them.

-The API for validation is the same than with [condition trees](../../under-the-hood/queries/filters.md#condition-trees), besides the fact than their is no `"field"` entry.
+The API for validation is the same as with [condition trees](../../under-the-hood/queries/filters.md#condition-trees), besides the fact that there is no `"field"` entry.

 ```json
 {